 EEA Grants 2014 - 2021

 The agreement of the current funding period (2014 - 2021) for Greece was signed in Athens in October 2017.
-Final eligibility date for all programs was 30 April 2024.
-The EEA bilateral fund extends to April 2025.
+Final eligibility date extends to 30 April 2024.

-Here is what the EEA Grants have focused on:
+Here is what the EEA Grants aim to achieve in Greece:

 Programmes and responsible entities